Skip to main content

 Exceptions may be approved if one of the following conditions are met:

-1. Student lives with a family member (Family includes parent, aunt, uncle, grandparent, or legal guardian) in their primary place of residence within 30 miles from campus.
+1. Student lives with parent/legal guardian in their primary place of residence within 20 miles from campus.
 Primary place of residence is defined as a person's permanent home and place of habitation.
 An owned or leased apartment or house which is not occupied does not qualify.
 Supporting documentation will be required.

-- A letter signed by the family member, confirming residence needs to be submitted at time of completing the residency exception form.
+• A letter signed by parent/legal guardian, confirming residence needs to be submitted at time of completing the residency exception form.

 2. Situation in which living on campus would result in severe financial burden, as determined by a students Financial Aid need: